Henri Moissan

 Ferdinand Frédéric Henri Moissan (/fr/; 28 September 1852 – 20 February 1907) was a French chemist and pharmacist who won the 1906 Nobel Prize in Chemistry for his work in isolating fluorine from its compounds.
 (Note: He defeated Dmitri Mendeleev of Russia by a margin of just one vote.)
 Among his other contributions, Moissan discovered moissanite and contributed to the development of the electric arc furnace.
 Moissan was one of the original members of the International Atomic Weights Committee.

 Biography

 Early life and education

 Moissan was born in Paris on 28 September 1852, the son of a minor officer of the Eastern Railway Company, Francis Ferdinand Moissan, and a seamstress, Joséphine Améraldine (née Mitel).
 In 1864 they moved to Meaux, where he attended the local school.
 During this time, Moissan became an apprentice clockmaker.
 However, in 1870, Moissan and his family moved back to Paris due to war against Prussia.
 Moissan was unable to receive the grade universitaire necessary to attend university.
-After spending a year in the army, he enrolled at the Ecole Superieure de Pharmacie de Paris.
+After spending a year in the army, he enrolled at the Ecole Superieure de Pharmacie de Paris..He was of Jewish descent and practiced the Catholic faith.